isomerpages/mlaw-lab/_legal-services/are-all-the-legal-services-free.md

 **4. What other charges might I be required to pay?**<br>
 You are also required to pay for:
-- obtaining and/or preparing various essential documents, such as medical reports and opinions from experts
+- obtaining and/or preparing various essential documents, such as medical reports, police reports and opinions from experts
 - other fees incurred e.g. for personal service of Court documents on the opposing party

 **5. How do I pay my contribution or other charges to LAB?**<br>
 We will inform you on the various prevailing means on how to make payment in our letter to you.
 You are encouraged to make payment online via our e-services portal at [https://eservices.mlaw.gov.sg/labesvc/](https://eservices.mlaw.gov.sg/labesvc/).
-Please note that with effect from 7 April 2020, the Minlaw Services Centre will no longer accept cash payments.
+Please note that our Minlaw Services Centre do not accept cash payments.

 For on-going payments, GIRO deductions can be arranged.
 Please fill up [this form](/files/Giroform.pdf) and send it to us.